List of current NRL Women's team squads: Wests Tigers

 The Wests Tigers announced contract extensions in several instalments from October 2025.

-The Wests Tigers announced player signings from October 2025.
+The Wests Tigers announced player signings in several instalments from October 2025.

 Unsigned players

 The following players from the 2024 and 2025 NRLW seasons are currently unsigned, or their contract with a club for the 2026 NRLW season is yet to be announced by the club or NRL.

 Each NRLW club is permitted to have 24 players in their roster.

-Table last updated: 13 November 2025.
+Table last updated: 22 July 2026.